isc-projects/kea/doc/sphinx/arm/classify.rst

 ==============

 Client classes in Kea follow the order in which they are specified in the configuration (vs. alphabetical order).
-Required classes follow the order in which they are required.
+Additional classes are ordered by pool, subnet, and then shared-network and within each scope by the order in which they appear in ``evaluate-additional-classes``.

 When determining which client-class information (comprised of options, lease lifetimes, or DHCPv4 field values) is part of the class